Exotic Pets in Nevada: What’s Legal and What’s Not

 Veterinary Care Availability

 Veterinary care for exotic pets is often limited compared to traditional pets.
-Many veterinarians may not have the specialized training or resources needed to treat exotic species effectively.
+Many veterinarians may not have the specialized training or resources needed to treat exotic species effectively, and this lack of availability can lead to inadequate health care for these animals, increasing the risk of disease transmission.

 Owners should seek out veterinarians who specifically list expertise in exotic animal care to ensure proper treatment and preventive measures are taken.